kareiku/yt-dlp/README.md

 ### Contents
 - `yt-dlp.conf`: Generic config file that sets where the downloads are to be saved and deactivates mtime.
-- `dlclip`: Bash-written command to download clips, provided by a valid link, clip start time and clip end time.
+- `dlclip.bash`: Bash script to download clips, provided by a valid link, clip start time and clip end time.
-- `dlsong`: Bash-written command to download songs, provided by a valid link and sound format.
+- `dlsong.bash`: Bash script to download songs, provided by a valid link and sound format.